UpDown Desk Review: My Opinion After 3 Years Of Ownership

 UpDown Desk vs Artiss.

-The main selling point of Artiss standing desks is that they are affordable.
-You can pick one up for about $500.
+Artiss’ main selling point is its affordability.
+You can pick one up for about $300.

 However, they are nowhere near as well-made as UpDown Pro desks.

-• With a weight rating of 100 kg (vs UpDown’s 160 kg), the Artiss will probably do a good job for a few years, then end up at the tip.
+• With a weight rating of 100 kg (vs UpDown’s 160 kg), the Artiss will probably do an excellent job for a few years, then end up at the rubbish tip.

 • The UpDown Pro, meanwhile, will be a desk you buy for life.